 Why fertilize your trees?

-Soil in the built up urban environment has many factors that limit its ability to provide the nutrients, moisture and structure necessary for healthy trees to survive and thrive in the landscape.
-In fact, nutrient deficiency in the soil is often the instigating factor that allow insect and disease problems to occur in our trees.
-Caring for the quality of the soil is a critical component of Tree care and maintenance, particularly for trees that are under stress from soil compaction, construction damage, drought, insect/disease infestation, or simply old age.
+Soil in the built-up urban environment has many factors that limit its ability to provide the nutrients, moisture, and structure necessary for healthy trees to survive and thrive in the landscape.
+In fact, nutrient deficiency in the soil is often the instigating factor that allows insect and disease problems to occur in our trees.
+Caring for the quality of the soil is a critical component of tree care and maintenance, particularly for trees that are under stress from soil compaction, construction damage, drought, insect/disease infestation, or simply old age.

-A custom-tailored soil and root care application from Stevenson Tree Care increases tree and shrub vigor and health, allowing the trees to strengthen their natural defenses and live a longer healthier life.
-Our soil amendment and fertilization treatment for trees and shrubs enhance the soil dynamics with valuable micronutrients and biostimulants, creating a healthier and more ecologically sustainable root zone and to promote healthy root growth.
+A custom-tailored soil and root care application from Stevenson Tree Care increases tree vigor and health, allowing the trees to strengthen their natural defenses and live a longer, healthier life.
+Our soil amendment and fertilization treatment for trees and shrubs enhance the soil dynamics with valuable micronutrients and biostimulants, creating a healthier and more ecologically sustainable root zone to promote healthy root growth.
 Nutrients and soil amendments are injected directly into the plant’s root zone.
-However, the bulk of the fertilizer remains in the root zone for future use, providing for a stable over-wintering and full spring development.
+However, the bulk of the fertilizer remains in the root zone for future use, providing for stable over-wintering and full spring development.